piotr-j/piotr-j.github.io/content/project/dart-racer.md

 +++

-Dart Racer is currently my main side(?) project.
+Dart Racer is currently my main side project.
 It's a VR racing game.
-Hopefully soon it will be on app lab!
-Just need to do some pesky assets...
+It is out on App Lab now!

+You can add it to your library on [App Lab](https://www.oculus.com/experiences/quest/4370464433009119) or [Side Quest](https://sidequestvr.com/app/14160/dart-racer).

+There is also a [Discord](https://discord.com/invite/sDgGjSXAbq) community for latest info!

-Check out gameplay!
+Check out latest trailer!
-{{< youtube KRwGRfL3uis >}}
+{{< youtube oRSlzrXrvSo >}}